obrhubr/homelibrary/README.md

 ## Warning

-To use this project without my custom `fulltext-search` engine, which requires you to download another repo, switch to the other branch.
+To use this project without my custom `fulltext-search` engine, switch to the `no-fts` branch.

 ### Description